 Аutomatic alerts allow you to define specific alerts types for each pipeline that originated from a specific source.
 Instead of manually definition alerts on every pipeline this method allows easy and time-effective way to create and manage multiple alerts.

 Automatic alerts are defined on a source level.
-Go to Settings->Airflow Syncres.
+Go to Settings->Airflow Syncers.
 You can define automatic alerts during syncer creation or edit existing syncer definitions and enable auto alerts.

 You can see the respective alert definitions on the alert definition screen.
 They would appear in a global alert definition and pipeline specific alert definition screens